-The Premier League has gone predictably mad in the summer transfer window, but we’ve picked out some of the more interesting deals from around Europe, featuring former Manchester United, Arsenal and Leeds United players.
+The Premier League has gone predictably mad in the summer transfer window, but we’ve picked out some of the more interesting deals from around Europe you might have missed.

 Valencia just seemed the right fit for Nani.
 Of course, he plays for Valencia, it’s Nani.
 It’s just right.

 Alas, after only one season at the Mestalla, the former Manchester United man is set to sign for Lazio, which just doesn’t seem as natural.

 The 30-year-old is a mainstay in the Portugal squad with 110 caps, but it now feels like we’re in the club-hopping stage of his career, having spent consecutive seasons at Manchester United, Sporting Lisbon, Fenerbahce, Valencia and now Lazio.

 Gregory van der Wiel – Fenerbahce to Cagliari

 We see you, Cagliari.
 We know what you’re up to.
 That old Football Manager trick, eh?
 Need a solid, affordable right-back, and just look who happens to be available.
 That lad from the 2010 World Cup who earned the big-money move to PSG.
 Absolutely textbook.

 Van der Wiel has failed to live up to initial expectation but has a wealth of experience and an impressive CV.
 The 29-year-old could prove to be a shrewd signing for the Serie A outfit.

 Diego Llorente – Real Madrid to Real Sociedad

 To put this into context, Everton paid a potential £30million to sign 24-year-old two-cap England international Michael Keane from Burnley earlier this summer.